[X] CLOSEMAIN MENU

 After over two decades since its original negotiated settlement on chlorpyrifos, with the EPA announcement that it was removing the chemical from the market, the frustration of the resource- and time-intensive effort associated with this decision on this one chemical bubbled up.
 Beyond Pesticides in a commentary wrote the following:

-Then in November 2023, after over two decades of reviews, mountains of science, litigation, advocacy, Congressional debate, that severe harm to farmworker children, the 8th Circuit Court of Appeals reversed EPA’s decision.
+Then in November 2023, after over two decades of reviews, mountains of science, litigation, advocacy, and Congressional debate establishing that chlorpyrifos severely harms farmworker children, the 8th Circuit Court of Appeals reversed EPA’s decision.
 Decisions to cancel uses of chlorpyrifos products are still trickling out of EPA, including those uses announced today.

 The Dacthal decision may be an anomaly because EPA does not expect a fight from the manufacturer.
 However, the normal course of events under FIFRA is a drawn-out process that incentivizes delay.
 Even with Dacthal, the most recent round of requirements, review, and probably negotiations were drawn out over 11 years, while children’s exposure continued unabated.

-Here is how EPA describes it truncated process:
+Here is how EPA describes its truncated process:

 In April 2022, EPA issued a very rarely used Notice of Intent to Suspend the DCPA technical-grade product (used to manufacture end-use products) based on AMVAC’s failure to submit the complete set of required data for almost 10 years, including the thyroid study.
 While AMVAC submitted the required thyroid study in August 2022, EPA suspended the registration based solely on AMVAC’s continued failure to submit other outstanding data on Aug.
 22, 2023, following an administrative hearing.
 In November 2023, the data submission suspension was lifted after AMVAC submitted sufficient data.
 Most DCPA use on turf was voluntarily canceled by AMVAC in December 2023, but unacceptable risks from other uses remained.